DanielAnimesh/CodeX_Energy_Drink_Market_Analysis/README.md

 GROUP BY Marketing_channels
 ORDER BY Count DESC;
 ```
+**Insight:**
+Online ads (4020) and TV commercials (2688) are the top-performing channels.
+Investing in digital advertising while maintaining traditional media visibility can help expand brand reach.

 #### How effective are different marketing strategies and channels in reaching our customers?